Best Cheap VPNs in 2025: Real Value Without the Hype

 • Smaller ecosystem of niche add-ons than big incumbents

 Note: When evaluating BearVPN specifically, match it to your intent.
-If you need mobile-centric convenience, quick connection, and a privacy-focused design, it’s a pragmatic, low-friction pick.
+If you need quick connection, and a privacy-focused design, it’s a pragmatic, low-friction pick.
 If you want extensive enterprise-style knobs or extras, a higher-tier provider may suit you better.

-2. Surfshark
+2. Surfshark (Starting at $1.99/mo)

 Known for strong value and unlimited devices, Surfshark balances price with capable apps and a growing network.
 It’s popular with households that want to protect many gadgets on one plan.